 The proposed bill would amend current statutes by introducing new provisions that impose civil liability on health care professionals or physicians who provide gender transition procedures to minors.
-Specifically, it establishes that these providers are strictly liable for all costs associated with any subsequent detransition procedures sought by the minor within 25 years of the initial procedure.
-Additionally, it allows individuals who undergo detransition procedures to file civil lawsuits against the providers for various forms of relief, including compensatory and punitive damages, as well as attorney fees.
+Specifically, it would establish that these providers are strictly liable for all costs associated with any subsequent detransition procedures sought by the minor within 25 years of the initial procedure.
+Additionally, individuals who undergo detransition procedures would have the right to bring civil actions against the providers for various forms of relief, including compensatory and punitive damages, as well as attorney fees.

 Senate Engrossed Version: 12-574